isomerpages/govtech-gobusiness/_FAQ/1gc-fnbsector.md

 Entertainment/amusement devices (e.g. dart machines, billiard, pool tables) in F&B establishments must remain closed as these are not the core services provided by the F&B establishments.
 Such facilities will result in longer than necessary dwell time, and result in crowds or congregation.
 We urge the cooperation of F&B establishments as we work towards the gradual resumption of activities, to provide a safe environment for customers and employees.

 #### **10. Can F&B establishments take in reservations or walk-in diners of more than 8 persons for an event or small group gathering as long as the groups are separated into tables of 8 or less?**
-Gatherings and events involving more than 5 persons are not allowed at F&B establishments.
+Gatherings and events involving more than eight persons are not allowed at F&B establishments.
 Exceptions can only be made if all members of the group are from the same household.
-They must be seated at multiple tables with  no more than 5 persons per table, with at least one-metre spacing between groups.
+They must be seated at multiple tables with  no more than eight persons per table, with at least one-metre spacing between groups.

 #### **11. Can F&B establishments request to check the identification cards of the groups of diners if they claim to be from the same household?**
 F&B establishments can request to verify diners’ claims that they are from the same household, and can reject the entry of diners at their discretion.